solita/solita.github.com/_posts/2023-01-03-xtdb-phoenix.md

 Now that we have modeled the data we want to store and have the database connected, we are ready to make a LiveView component that uses it.
-Let's make a simple person list that has a text input and using the email field.
+Let's make a simple person list that has a text input that is used to search people by the email field.

 First, add the line `Person.mapping()` to `lib/xthello.ex` module to automatically register the mappings when we start.
 Then add the line `live "/people", PeopleLive` inside the `"/"` scope